wu-dd/Advances-in-Partial-and-Complementary-Label-Learning/README.md

 **Partial/complementary label learning** is an emerging framework in weakly supervised machine learning with broad application prospects.
 It handles the case in which each training example corresponds to a candidate label set and only one label concealed in the set is the ground-truth label.

 **This project is curated and maintained by [Dong-Dong Wu](https://wu-dd.github.io/)**.
 I will do my best to keep the project up to date.
-If you have valuable suggestions or are interested in being contributors, feel free to drop me an email.
+If you have any suggestions or are interested in being contributors, feel free to drop me an email.